 Q.Why are AIIIMS and JIPMER not included under NEET 2017?

 Ans: AIIMS and JIPMER are not included under NEET 2017 since they have always been independent institutions of national repute who have been conducting their own national level medical entrance examination before the introduction of NEET.

 Q.When will the registration process of NEET 2017 start?

 Ans: The registration process of NEET 2017 started on January 31, 2017, in online mode.
-The candidates can fill and submit the application form till March 1, 2017
+The last date to fill and submit the NEET 2017 Application Form was April 5, 2017.

 Central Board of Secondary Education (CBSE)